-Order by the Nevada Division of Insurance (NDOI), to Employers Group, Inc. (EGI), the intermediate holding company and a subsidiary of EHI.
-On May 10, 2007, the EGI Board of Directors approved a dividend of \$55.0 million to EHI, subject to the Order by the NDOI.
+On April 25, 2007, the EICN Board of Directors authorized the payment of \$55.0 million in extraordinary dividends, subject to the order (Order) by the Nevada Division of Insurance (NDOI), to Employers Group, Inc. (EGI), the intermediate holding company and a subsidiary of EHI.
+On May 10, 2007, the EGI Board of Directors approved a dividend of \$55.0 million to EHI, consistent with the previous approval by the NDOI.